jrrrsmith/static-html/README.md

 # Static HTML Starter Files
-A set of files for starting a static HTML project, using NPM and Gulp.
+A set of files for starting a static HTML project, using NPM, Gulp, and SASS.

 ## To get started: